tkam8/f5bigiq-setupguide/docs/class1/intro.rst

 **BIG-IQ Centralized Management system**

-Using BIG-IQ Centralized Management, you can centrally manage your BIG-IP\ :sup:`®` devices, performing operations such as backups, licensing, monitoring, and configuration management.
+Using BIG-IQ Centralized Management, you can centrally manage your BIG-IP devices, performing operations such as backups, licensing, monitoring, and configuration management.
 And because access to each area of BIG-IQ is role-based, you can limit access to users, thus maximizing work flows while minimizing errors and potential